 The NZ and Australian Clubs Syllabus, evolved over the following 2 years, with Nicholson Kancho wanting to focus more on Aikido, Weapons & Self Defence, and Morgan Kancho wanting to focus more on the Jutsu forms of the Unarmed Martial Arts as a whole.
 Kancho Nicholson agreed that the schools had become quite different in syllabus and therefore, gave his blessing for Morgan Kancho to rename his school.
 The name chosen was, ‘Ai Shin Do Bu Jutsu’ meaning… ‘Harmonising Truths through the Way of the Martial Arts’.

 In 2009, Kancho Morgan was contracted overseas, and so, he down sized the Club and moved it to Kolmar Rd, leaving the Club to be overseen by the Senior Black Belt Students.
-When he got back, Kancho Morgan looked for a new premise, and relocated the Club to the Scout Hall at Sunnyside Reserve, where we are now currently training.
+When he got back, Kancho Morgan looked for a new premise, and relocated the Club to the Scout Hall at Sunnyside Reserve, which has since become a Community Hall and where we are still training.

 Taking On A New Country

 Chris W.B.
 Nicholson Kancho founded Budo Bujutsu Ryu Australia, in 2005.
 Clubs were opened in Yeppoon during 2005, Then in early 2007 in Hervey Bay & then in 2009 in Brisbane and has since had students successfully grade to Black Belt.

 Dwane T. Morgan Kancho founded Ai Shin Do Bu Jutsu New Zealand in June 2008 with the support of Chris W.B.
 Nicholson Kancho, with the name becoming more widely known as ASD Martial Arts.